 To ensure the best use of our resources, we have compiled a list of suitably approved contractors for your reference.

-Please remember try to ensure that only emergencies will be dealt with out of hours.
+Whenever possible, please try to ensure that only emergencies are dealt with out of hours.

 As you will appreciate an emergency out of hours repair costs the Diocese substantially more than a repair carried out during normal office hours.

 Please ensure all emergency repairs are to be reported to the Church House Property Team as soon as possible.

 - You should contact us on 01332 388650 Monday to Friday between the hours of 9am and 5pm.

 - You will need to provide a brief description of the repair, the contractor who attended, and most importantly your contact details.
 This way the repair can be monitored, audited and managed.